I always knew sooner or later i would end up in the ghetto.

 "The buildings survived being abandoned better than they've survived being misused," says Helen Grant Ross.

 I peel a mango.
 Everything in this country is up for sale: its land, its heritage, its people.
 Cambodia: where everything is permitted but nothing is legal.
-Prostitution is illegal but is endemic.
-Marijuana is illegal, of course - but it is a commonplace for a barman to roll up a scoob of Cambodian red and pass it around the bar.
-Just as happened at Dodo Rhum House last night, where i had ducked in to escape the rain.
+Prostitution is illegal but endemic.
+Marijuana is illegal, but it is a commonplace for a barman to roll up a scoob of Cambodian red and pass it around the bar.
+Just as happened at the rhum house last night, where i had ducked in to escape the rain.

 "My girlfiend and I, we were hiding under the table," he says.
 "There were three locks on the front door, they broke the top one, pow, then the middle one, pow, and started on the bottom one.
 I knew if the bottom one went we were dead," he says, matter-of-factly.
 "I could see the machine guns through the gap in the door.
 Luckily the last lock held.
 Lucky for me."

 Page is searching for the remains of his friend, the opium-smoking journalist Sean Flynn, son of Errol, who disappeared in April 1970, while travelling by motorcycle in the Cambodian countryside.
-Flynn and Dana Stone (on assignment for Time magazine and CBS News respectively) were captured by communist guerrillas.
-They were never heard from again.
+Flynn and Dana Stone, on assignment for Time magazine and CBS News respectively, were captured by communist guerrillas and never heard from again.

 "It's disappointing, when months of painstaking research takes you out onto a limb, where you reach a point where someone knows someone who was there when they were shot, but then it transpires that that person was also later shot, and the branch just breaks, you are back to the starting point, back on ground level," says Page.
 He talks at length, and it's interesting stuff.